-But there are at least some general observations that have often been made which are worth repeating here:
+But some general observations are worth repeating here:

-- Natural systems are rich, varied, dynamic and incredibly powerful at EVERY level from the sub-neuron level neuron up to the whole brain.
+- Natural systems are rich, varied, dynamic and incredibly powerful at EVERY level - from the sub-neuron level up to the whole brain.
 It goes without saying that this is a massively parallel architecture, commonly with recurrent connections. - There is a huge diversity and redundancy of structures, and spiking.
 Non-stationary dynamics seems to be a key characteristic. - The growth process of the brain involves making seemingly random connections between neurons, and the die-off of a significant fraction of the initial neurons.

-The response of an individual neuron or a brain region can vary dramatically from test to test in patch-clamp studies of neurons or EEG, PET, fMRI, and MEG experiments, such that averages over many repeat tests are used to extract the underlying signals from the "noise".
-In spite of this, there is a regularity to the architecture of the brain and its subsystems: the brain is capable of highly reproducible performance for challenging problems in very noisy environments, even where there may be significant damage to many of the neurons involved (graceful degradation of performance). - We likely have a long ways to go before we can properly identify and understand processes at higher levels of abstraction, even though current models are showing promise.
+In spite of this, there is a regularity to the architecture of the brain and its subsystems: the brain is capable of highly reproducible performance for challenging problems in very noisy environments, even where there may be significant damage to many of the neurons involved (graceful degradation of performance).

+We likely have a long ways to go before we can properly identify and understand processes at higher levels of abstraction, even though current models are showing promise.